 Emboldened by advances in self-driving and Internet of Vehicles (IoV) technologies, Taiwan’s microelectronics sector is investing heavily in manufacturing processes and equipment as engines of innovation and growth for autonomous driving, the world’s next market goldmine.
 But breaking into the self-driving vehicle industry can be a steep uphill climb.
 Semiconductor players hungry to secure their piece of the potentially massive market must know how to navigate the automotive industry’s unique ecosystem of suppliers, not to mention its lofty standards for safety and reliability.

-To explore opportunities and challenges in the automotive semiconductor market, SEMI recently organized Mobility Tech Talk – a gathering of invited professionals from Strategy Analysis, Yole Développement, Renesas, X-FAB and IHS Markit who examined the evolution of sensors for autonomous cars, advanced driver-assisted system (ADAS) applications, and new energy vehicles (NEVs) in China.
-Nearly 200 participants exchanged in-depth, forward-looking insights and perspectives as the event reinforced connections among various market segments.
+To explore opportunities and challenges in the automotive semiconductor market, SEMI recently organized Mobility Tech Talk – a gathering of experts from Strategy Analysis, Yole Développement, Renesas, X-FAB and IHS Markit who examined the evolution of sensors for autonomous cars, advanced driver-assisted system (ADAS) applications, and new energy vehicles (NEVs) in China.
+Nearly 200 participants exchanged in-depth, forward-looking insights and perspectives as the event helped forge stronger relations among various market segments.
 Here are four key takeaways from the conference.

 Lidar: The Hottest Sensing Technology for Smart Automotive

 Lidar, mmWave radar, cameras and inertial measurement units (IMUs) are critical sensing devices for autonomous cars.
-As sensor and high-speed computing technologies mature, 2018 may mark the dawn of autonomous cars, with 350,000 self-driving vehicles expected to hit the road by 2027.
+With sensor and high-speed computing technologies maturing at their current pace, some 350,000 self-driving vehicles are expected to hit the road by 2027.
 But before a single autonomous vehicle takes to the roadways, self-driving technology must become expert at monitoring a vehicle’s environment.

 That’s where Lidar, the hottest of all sensing technologies and the key to the holy grail of safe self-driving, comes into the picture.
 Lidar’s versatility supports multiple essential functions such as mapping, object detection and object movement.
 The problem is that mass production is still impossible due to the technology's high costs.
 What’s more, technical issues must still be sorted out with solid-state lidar, mechanical lidar and MEMS.
-Both startups and traditional tier-1 semiconductor players have aggressively invested in related research and development, all hoping to pre-position themselves for the new opportunity.
+Both startups and traditional tier-1 semiconductor manufacturers are aggressively investing in related research and development in hopes of fulfilling lidar's promise and seizing the market opportunity.